JunoLab/JunoDocs.jl/docs/src/man/debugging.md

 Breakpoints allow you to skip over many lines without stepping, and then stop at a particular line.
-You can set breakpoints in the console using the [commands implemented by JuliaInterpreter](https://juliadebug.github.io/JuliaInterpreter.jl/stable/), but perhaps easier is to click in the leftmost column.
+You can set breakpoints in the console using the [commands implemented by JuliaInterpreter](https://juliadebug.github.io/JuliaInterpreter.jl/stable/), but perhaps easier is to click in the leftmost column (you'll need to run `using Revise` prior to this).
 You'll see this location gets added to the list (previously empty) of breakpoints on the right hand side.